At Allergic Living, we’ve created a guide to help those with asthma to sleep, live, work, play and, most importantly, breathe better.

-Rosario Holmes, an asthma educator with the Canadian Lung Association, says in her line of work, she sees patients at two ends of the spectrum: some who are completely aware of their triggers, and do everything in their power to avoid them, and some who seem oblivious.
+Rosario Holmes, an asthma educator with the Canadian Lung Association, sees patients at two ends of the spectrum: some who are completely aware of their triggers, and do everything in their power to avoid them, and some who seem oblivious.
 The difference, she says, is night and day.
 “If they know their triggers, they can find control and they can reduce medication.
 They’re happier, they have a better life.”

 While most specialists would agree the best thing to do if you have a cat that triggers your asthma is to find it a new home, Ehrlich says he’s all but given up offering this advice to patients.
 “People just don’t do it,” he says.

 There are strategies, however, to minimize your exposure to the cat’s protein if you decide to keep it as a pet.
 “One is to make sure the areas that you spend most of the time are as pet-free as possible.
 The bedroom is a key area,” says Dr. Stanley Szetler, head of pediatric clinical pharmacology at National Jewish Health in Denver, who was on the National Heart Blood and Lung Institute’s expert panel that developed national guidelines for the diagnosis and management of asthma.